fluidity-money/passport.superposition.so/recipes/README.md

 function to create the solved recipe form, that can be converted to calldata.
 Examples live in this directory.
 The signer's string identifier is included in each step, and is used by the offline tool to use the signer to drop in the signatures where appropriate.
-If a solver is not found, then the program will fail.
+If a signer is not found, the program will fail.
+When the conversion happens, it should use the signing key.

 ## Solved recipes (.spp)